Karthick-Ramachandran/datasecure/README.md

 In your terminal type (I assume you have git installed): git clone https://github.com/Karthick-Ramachandran/datasecure.git

-after that cd into the folder you cloned and finally
+after that cd into the folder you cloned.

 After changing the directory type: npm install (Make sure you have nodeJs installed)